Ethiopia’s bid to become an African startup hub hinges on connectivity – TechCrunch

 Startup Ethiopia featured two angel and support networks for Ethiopia’s startups.
 Tomi Davies and Ethiopian diaspora returnee Shem Asefaw announced the first Addis Ababa Angel Network, supported by African Business Angels Network, which is expected to accept startups this year.

 Startup Ethiopia also showcased Ethiopians in Tech, an entrepreneur support group with Silicon Valley roots.
-SV based Bernard Laurendeau, a director at data analytics firm Zenysis and EiT founding member, made the trek from San Francisco to meet with local startups.
+SV-based Bernard Laurendeau, a director at data analytics firm Zenysis and EiT founding member, made the trek from San Francisco to meet with local startups.
 So did Stackshare founder Yonas Beshawred.

 Talk of leveraging Ethiopia’s diaspora, which is particularly strong and successful in the United States, for tech was mentioned several times at Startup Ethiopia, including on my panel.